HL7/vrdr/input/pagecontent/StructureDefinition-vrdr-death-certificate-intro.md

     * [PlaceOfInjury]
     * [CodingStatusValues]

+**Note:**
+NCHS will not process submissions where the death certificate contains a 'replace status' of updated_notforNCHS.

 The profile includes:

 | **#** |  **Description**   |  **IJE Name**   | IJE only |  **Field**  |  **Type**  | **Value Set**  |